These brain supplements sell, but do they work? Read on to see if you should be concerned about their safety and effectiveness.

 The company behind Prevagen — Quincy Bioscience — demanded we take down our unfavorable review of this brain supplement.

-So while I’m not at liberty to express my opinion about this brain supplement, at least for now I can link to the class action suit, and what a lawyer, a news reporter, and the FDA have published online about this product and company.
+So while I’m not at liberty to express my opinion about Prevagen, at least for now I can link to the class action suit, and what a lawyer, a news reporter, a non-profit consumer advocacy organization, and the FDA have published online about this product and the company behind it.

 According to the National Council Against Health Fraud, here are the complaints charged against Quincy BioScience: